Maarten Boudry: Skepticism

-Maarten Boudry is mainly known for his criticism of activist movements and critical attitude toward pseudoscience.
-As a philosopher of science, he studies the fallibility of human reasoning that might underlie pseudoscience and irrationality.
-Boudry characterizes pseudoscience as "an imitation of real science".
+Boudry is mainly known for his criticism of activist movements and critical attitude toward pseudoscience.
 In his MA thesis, entitled De naakte Keizers van de Psychoanalyse (The Naked Emperors of Psychoanalysis), he explains why he classifies psychoanalysis as a pseudoscience and which immunizing strategies this school of thought has developed over the years to withstand criticism.
-Together with philosopher Johan Braeckman he wrote the book De ongelovige Thomas heeft een punt (Doubting Thomas has a point), in which they offer arguments against parascience and pseudoscience, blind faith, wishful thinking, astrology, irrationality, psychokinesis, and dowsing, as they consider these ideas to be grounded in logical fallacies.
+Together with philosopher Johan Braeckman he wrote the book De ongelovige Thomas heeft een punt (Doubting Thomas has a point), a guide to critical thinking that critiques pseudoscience, superstition and religious claims, discussing why people adopt irrational beliefs and how such beliefs can persist through fallacious reasoning and cognitive biases.
 The title refers to the attitude of Thomas the Apostle, who was initially skeptical when he was told that Jesus had been resurrected.

 In publications and debates, Boudry also criticizes religion, intelligent design, and theology.
 In 2014, during the Dutch Nationale Religiedebat (National Religion Debate), philosophers Maarten Boudry and Herman Philipse (both of whom are atheists) debated Stefan Paas and Rik Peels on the question of whether belief in a god is reasonable and what the impact of nonbelief on morality is.
 Boudry also debated Christian philosopher Emanuel Rutten during the Denkcafé debate "Does God Exist?" in December 2012, where he said the following:

 Of course we can't exclude the existence of God.
 But you can say the same about the Loch Ness Monster.
 We could also introduce another all-knowing being: the Unicorn, an intelligent ungulate.
 That animal knows everything, also that God doesn't exist.
 Or maybe God is the victim of an evil demon.
 He may know that he himself exists, but there could be a demon who tricked him into thinking he's the creator of heaven and earth.